 Title: Priest (Father).
 Spirtual leader in Ruthaer, Carolingias.
 (PoR)

 A Glaxon archer and member of Damage, Inc. He is surly and irascible, but fiercely loyal to his teammates.
 He suffers from nightmares and is prone to bouts of heavy drinking.
 His background is a closely guarded secret.
 He appeared in Rowanoake six years ago along with Hector de los Santos and Robert Stone.
-Raised by an orphanage, his real name is Clem Tyler, but he has used many aliases.
+Raised by an orphanage, his real name is Clement Tyler, but he has used many aliases.

 Title: King.
 Current monarch of Francesca.
 Damage, Inc. currently enjoys his patronage and friendship.